gregswift/github-collective/README.rst

 The result here is that, once run, the ``collective.github.com`` repository will have a ``web`` hook created against it that instructs GitHub to send the relevant POST payload to the given ``url`` in question.
-This hook creation is effectively synomymous with adding a hook via the web-based interface, with the one minor exception in that we provide an extra value for ``insecure_ssl`` to ensure that GitHub will communicate with our non-CA signed certificate.
+This hook creation is effectively synonymous with adding a hook via the web-based interface, with the one minor exception in that we provide an extra value for ``insecure_ssl`` to ensure that GitHub will communicate with our non-CA signed certificate.